 Wilson says much of this overcrowding is coming from the state.

 "The state lacks the space to take them from the county jails into state custody," he told WKYT's Miranda Combs.

-Wilson gets $31.34 a day to house a state inmate.
-The money helps, but it doesn't make anything in his jail better.
+Lincoln County gets $31.34 a day to house a state inmate.
+While Wilson believes the money helps the county makes ends meet, it doesn't make anything in his jail better.

-"We're in negotiations with a private prison company that owns three sites here in the same three where we terminated those contracts some time ago," said Tilley.
+"We're in negotiations with a private prison company that owns three sites here in the same three where we terminated those contracts some time ago," Tilley said.

 Tilley advocated ending the contract with Nashville based CoreCivic a few years ago saying the state didn't need the space, headaches, and risks of private prisons then.